ghollisjr/cl-ana/README.txt

-makeres-tabletrans is a collection of graph transformations for use with makeres for efficiently analyzing large structured datasets.
+makeres-table is a collection of graph transformations for use with makeres for efficiently analyzing large structured datasets.

-makeres-tabletrans is free (GPL) software, and is built on top of makeres and cl-ana (both GPL).
+makeres-table is free (GPL) software, and is built on top of makeres and cl-ana (both GPL).

 The utilities provided by the various operators are: